coyote963/elcabackend/README.md

 ### Configuration

-Before you can use run the application, you need to add a config file
+Before you can use run the application, you need to add a config file in the project root folder

+`touch .env`

 Here is an example .env that I use on development server